-The new project is responding to its funder’s global philanthropic objectives:
+The new project responds to BNY Mellon’s global philanthropic objectives:

 - Supporting the economic and financial empowerment of people in need to power a more inclusive and innovative ecosystem by advancing access to capital, markets, business networks, technology, training and equal protection under the law.